spences10/scottspence.com/posts/2017/01/04/twitter-mctwitbot/index.md

 ```

 This will give you your logs back from Heroku so you can add all the
-debug lines you want in there to determine whats going on.
+debug lines you want in there to determine what's going on.

 I was getting the errors pictured so I started to play with the query
 string and just using one value at a time which didn't cause any